JessicaMulein/JessicaMulein/README.md

 - 😄 Pronouns: Mercurial/Highness/Majesty (she/her if you really want to know)

 - ⚡ Fun fact: I was once a licensed coal miner and have coded in the deepest darkest places on earth.
-One of my names is on millions of bookshelves and I have friends in high places.
-I am Mercurial.
+One of my names is on millions of bookshelves.

 - By the way, Mercurial is a play on words related to software revision control systems like Git an Mercurial and then of course Freddie Mercury.
 - Pseudonym is because people ignore women.